-Virtual Requirements Gathering, Nicole Stevenson, MSS Management Consultant, August 2020
+Virtual Requirements Gathering, Nicole Stevenson, MSSBTA Management Consultant, August 2020

 Look at us!
 We are being bold and brave.
 We are turning on the video option on our conference calls and are finally trusting that mobile banking app to deposit checks!
 As we continue to adapt to a virtual world, it is essential to be persistent in creating meaningful interactions with our newly remote customers and teams and to continue the business of conducting business.
 It is equally essential to continue pre-pandemic requirements gathering efforts and ask; “How has living in a virtual world impacted my current business needs?”

 In the article, Business Requirements Gathering and How to Get it Right, we walked through the Requirements Gathering Framework and stressed the importance of having a comprehensive requirements gathering and governance process.
 We learned:

 - requirements live on beyond analysis and throughout the project life cycle.

 - they require oversight to be managed and maintained.

 - they represent your top business needs and core values and must now include the impacts of living in a virtual world.

 The process of gathering requirements itself does not change, but the procedures used are significantly impacted due to the current virtual nature of organizations.
 Virtual collaboration will be critical to successfully completing your requirements gathering process.
 Understanding and leveraging the features, and functions in your organization’s collaboration tool set is essential to enable this virtual collaboration.
 Leaders that learn how to make space for teams and individuals to contribute and interact in new ways can support more deliberate and meaningful interactions, regardless of our ‘virtual’ reality.